 Born in New York and raised in California, Charles Castronovo began his career as a resident at the Los Angeles Opera.
-He was then invited to join the Metropolitan Opera’s Lindemann Young Artists Development Program, and in the autumn of 1999 he made his debut at the Metropolitan Opera as Beppe in the opening night performance of Pagliacci.
-In the first years of his career, Castronovo built his repertoire with such debuts as Tamino in Die Zauberfloete and Fenton in Falstaff in Pittsburgh, Don Ottavio in Don Giovanni and Ernesto in Don Pasquale in Boston, and Ferrando in Cosi Fan Tutte in Portland, where he also sang his first performances of Nemorino in L’elisir d’amore.
-He debuted as Alfredo in La Traviata with the Minnesota Opera, as Belmonte in Die Entfuehrung aus dem Serail with the Colorado Opera, and as Elvino in La Sonnambula with the Michigan Opera Theater.
+He was then invited to join the Metropolitan Opera’s Lindemann Young Artists Development Program, and in the autumn of 1999 he made his debut at the Metropolitan Opera as Beppe in the opening night performance of Pagliacci, opposite Placido Domingo.
+In the first years of his career, Castronovo built his repertoire with such debuts as Tamino in Die Zauberflöte and Fenton in Falstaff in Pittsburgh, where he also sang his first Faust; Don Ottavio in Don Giovanni and Ernesto in Don Pasquale in Boston; and Ferrando in Cosi Fan Tutte in Portland, where he also sang his first performances of Nemorino in L’elisir d’amore.
+He debuted as Alfredo in La Traviata with the Minnesota Opera, as Belmonte in Die Entführung aus dem Serail with the Colorado Opera, and as Elvino in La Sonnambula and Rodolfo with the Michigan Opera Theater.